Looking for catfishing tips? You’re in the right place!

 Tips on different techniques for catfishing and tips for success using these techniques.
 Some of the many different ways to catch cats!

-Strolling: Is similar to drift fishing but rods are commonly run off the back of the boat rather than the side and a trolling motor is used to move the boat instead of allowing the wind to push you.
+Strolling: This is similar to drift fishing but rods are commonly run off the back of the boat rather than the side and a trolling motor is used to move the boat instead of allowing the wind to push you.

 Controlled Drifting: Controlled drifting is similar in many ways to strolling and the technique that it refers to do can vary based on where you are in the United States.
 This usually means either the same technique as strolling or using the trolling motor and holding the rods while bouncing baits off the bottom.